Typhoon Halong (2014): Philippines

 In Subic, Zambales, 4 rescue boats were ready in case of flash floods.
 The Subic Public Order and Safety Office had also prepared rescue equipment for possible flooding.

 Typhoon Halong was known in the Philippines as Typhoon Jose.
-On August 4, the NDRRMC warned residents of flood and landslide-prone areas in Luzon, to take precautions as Typhoon Halong would enhance the southwest monsoon.
+On August 4, the NDRRMC warned residents of flood- and landslide-prone areas in Luzon to take precautions as Typhoon Halong would enhance the southwest monsoon.
 PAGASA also issued a gale warning in Luzon.

-On August 7, 2 people were reported missing in Pangasinan, due to the enhanced monsoonal rains from Jose.
-They were reported dead on the next day.
+On August 7, 2 people were reported missing in Pangasinan due to the enhanced monsoonal rains from Jose.
+They were reported dead the next day.
 A total of nearly 16,000 people were affected by the enhanced monsoon.
-NDRRMC said that a total of ₱1.62 million (US$37,000) were from agricultural damages from the same province alone.
+NDRRMC said that a total of ₱1.62 million (US$37,000) was from agricultural damages from the same province alone.

-Although it did not made landfall in the Philippines, the name Jose was retired from its naming lists as it caused about P1.6 billion (US$36.3 million) in damage.
-PAGASA chose the name Josie to replace Jose.
+Although it did not make landfall in the Philippines, the name Jose was retired from its naming lists as it caused about P1.6 billion (US$36.3 million) in damage.
+PAGASA retired the name Josie in favor of Jennie following damage in 2018, updating the previous replacement of Jose.

 Japan

-The eye of Halong was located east of Daitō Islands on August 7, bringing typhoon-force winds over the islands.
+The eye of Halong was located east of the Daitō Islands on August 7, bringing typhoon-force winds over the islands.
 Later that day, the storm passed within 40 km over an island.
 Early on August 9, Halong underwent a deep eyewall replacement cycle, just before landfall over mainland Japan.
 Later that day, it was reported that a 78-year-old man died in Iwate Prefecture due to heavy flooding.
-In the early-morning of August 10, Halong made landfall over Shikoku as a minimal typhoon, just before being downgraded as a severe tropical storm by the JMA.
+In the early morning of August 10, Halong made landfall over Shikoku as a minimal typhoon, just before being downgraded as a severe tropical storm by the JMA.
 About 1.6 million people in Japan had to evacuate during the storm.
 In total, the storm is responsible for 10 deaths and 96 injuries.
-Agricultural damage in Okinawa, Kochi and Wakayama were calculated at around ¥3.72 billion (US$36.5 million).
+Agricultural damage in Okinawa, Kochi, and Wakayama was calculated at around ¥3.72 billion (US$36.5 million).